axelarnetwork/axelar-dapp-starter-kit/README.md

 ## Build

-1. In order to run your application against the local emulator, cd to the root directory of this project and run
+1. In order to run your application against the local emulator, cd to the root directory of this project and run the command below.
+NOTE: Leave this node running on a separate terminal before deploying and testing the dApps.

 ```bash
 npm run run-local-env
 ```

-NOTE: Leave this node running on a separate terminal before deploying and testing the dApps.

-2. Build upon the existing Solidity templates.
-Each solidity template includes an opinionated structure for the contracts.
-In general, you will find that these contracts:

--   are of type `IAxelarExecutable`
--   are intended to be a single representative contract that are deployed on all chains.
--   includes basic implementation for `methodOnSrcChain`, which:
-    -   is invoked on the source chain
-    -   has a built-in method for paying the gas receiver in native tokens
-    -   invokes the relevant cross-chain method (i.e. `callContract` or `callContractWithToken`) on the gateway contract on the source chain
--   includes `_execute` (for `callContract`) and `_executeWithToken` (for `callContractWithToken`) internal methods
-    -   is invoked on the destination chain
-    -   requires your own code logic (thus the "your custom code here" directive!)

-Of course, these are just templates for basic usage.
-Please see `axelar-local-gmp-examples` for more advanced usage/examples.

-3. Build and deploy your application locally.
+2. Build and deploy your application locally.

-First, set up a `.env` file based on the `.env.sample` template in the root directory and update an EVM_MNEMONIC used for testing.
+First, set up a `.env` file based on the `.env.sample` template in the root directory and update your local wallet for testing.
+Use either EVM_MNEMONIC or EVM_PRIVATE_KEY, but not both!

 Then run the following command: